 Barrier types commonly utilized by ADOT include guardrail, safety-shape barriers, cable barriers and crash cushions.
 See the AASHTO Roadside Design Guide for discussion on all types of approved barriers.
 Barrier systems utilized on new projects are adopted for use through the ADOT Product Evaluation Program (PEP).
-New roadside barriers must meet the crash test requirements established by NCHRP and approved for use by FHWA.
+New roadside barriers must meet crash test requirements established in the Manual for Assessing Safety Hardware (MASH) and determined eligible for use by the Assistant State Engineer, Roadway Engineering Group.